built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home-templates.md

 [<- Back to Table Of Contents](../README.md)

-# How to customize home templates ?
+# How To Customize Home Templates ?

 Home templates can easily be customized, see [Customize search results in Home](https://developers.openfin.co/of-docs/docs/customize-search-results-in-home).